 "When you can't do what you wish you could do for your child — give them the 'best' (whatever that entails in your mind); make them better when they are sick; help them if they are struggling with something."

 teething pain.
 She's so little, and it's so new, and she gets so mad and frustrated and chomping on stuff just makes it worse for her, and there's very little I can do to help.
 It breaks my heart and I just can't bear to think that this is only the beginning."
+Marcie

 "Definitely that whatever choice I make feels make or break.
 I could be raising kind, moral members of society or the opposite with every happy meal, time out, compliment, etc."

-Me not being able to see my children . . .
+"D" Me not being able to see my children . . .
 Jessey

 "How much showering has changed for me.
 Unless I get up early to take a shower or stay up late, every shower is a big deal.
 Every shower takes a plan — it doesn't have to be extensive, but at least something along the lines of confirming, 'Hey, I need to wash up.
 You got this?'
 Even then I consider it a huge victory if I can get through an entire shower session without hearing the door open, feeling the sudden shift in temperature, and then waiting for the inevitable, 'Um?
 Mommy?'
 Last night it was, 'Um?
 Mommy?
 I am going to wear my Halloween jammies tonight, OK?'
 Yeah, great kid.
 I totally see how that could not have waited seven minutes."

 Why won't they sleep!?
 Ever?!
 I love sleep.
 I miss sleep.
 If they could both go to sleep on time and sleep through the night (on the same night), my husband and I would be much happier people."
 Marissa I just want to be able to go to the bathroom without one or two kids in the room.
 Why do they need to be there when I do my business?
 Angela

 "Having to stand back.
 You can't make your children do anything even when you see the future and know they are going to get smacked right in the face.
 Sometimes you have to let them trip and fall to get a good dose of life and hope that everything you taught them, in the end, is enough.
 That has probably been the hardest thing in 21 years as a mother."